 A walk ..through the Heritage Era of Darjeeling

 Darjeeling, popularly known as “The Queen of the Hills” is known for its scenic beauty and tea, but there are many undiscovered heritage sites, monuments and buildings worth visiting during your stay in this beautiful hill station.
-However, if you want to experience the colonial structures under the British Raj; you need to be prepared to travel through rugged & steep roads of Darjeeling.
+However, if you want to experience the colonial imprints and structures under the British Raj; you need to be prepared to travel through rugged & steep roads of Darjeeling.